david-christiansen/ssft24/README.md

 loops, mutable variables, and conditionals.

 The following files are part of the second lecture:
- * `Imp.lean` - the top-level module that exists to import the others
+ * `Imp.lean` - the top-level module that exists to import the others;
+   also contains a final demo.
  * `Imp/Expr.lean` - definition of an expression datatype and
    convenient syntax for writing it
  * `Imp/Expr/` - expressions and evaluation: